Caffeine Calculator — Safe Limit & Half-Life

 Heart conditionsDiscuss with doctorMay affect heart rate / rhythm

-A useful weight-based guideline used in research is 3mg per kg of body weight per day as a moderate intake, with 6mg/kg as the upper safe limit for most healthy adults.
+A useful weight-based benchmark from research: 3mg per kg of body weight per day is considered moderate intake, with 6mg/kg as the upper safe limit for most healthy adults.
+If you weigh 70kg, that's 210mg moderate and 420mg upper limit.

-Caffeine consumed 6 hours before bedtime reduces total sleep time by approximately 1 hour, according to a landmark study published in the Journal of Clinical Sleep Medicine.
-Caffeine consumed 3 hours before bed reduces sleep by even more and significantly disrupts sleep architecture — reducing slow-wave sleep and REM sleep.
+Here's the part most students don't realize: caffeine consumed 6 hours before bedtime reduces total sleep time by approximately 1 hour, even if you feel like you fell asleep normally.
+That's from a study published in the Journal of Clinical Sleep Medicine using objective sleep monitoring.
+Caffeine 3 hours before bed is even worse — it disrupts sleep architecture, cutting into slow-wave deep sleep and REM even when you don't feel noticeably awake.

-The practical recommendation from sleep researchers: no caffeine after 2–3pm for most people with a 10–11pm bedtime.
-If you are a slow metaboliser or sensitive to caffeine, noon may be more appropriate.
+The cut-off time that sleep researchers actually recommend: no caffeine after 2–3pm for someone with a 10–11pm bedtime.
+If you're a slow metaboliser or already know you're caffeine-sensitive, noon or earlier is smarter.

-Caffeine withdrawal symptoms begin 12–24 hours after last use and include headache (the most common symptom, caused by vasodilation as adenosine receptors reopen), fatigue, irritability, difficulty concentrating, and nausea.
-Symptoms peak at 20–51 hours and resolve within 2–9 days.
+Caffeine withdrawal kicks in 12–24 hours after your last dose.
+The most common symptom is a headache (caused by vasodilation as adenosine receptors reopen), plus fatigue, irritability, and difficulty concentrating.
+Symptoms peak around 20–51 hours and resolve within about a week.

 Frequently Asked Questions

-The estimated lethal dose of caffeine is approximately 10 grams (10,000mg) for a 70kg adult — equivalent to roughly 75–100 cups of coffee consumed in a short period.
-This is essentially impossible to reach through beverages alone.
-However, caffeine powder and highly concentrated supplements are a genuine risk: one teaspoon of pure caffeine powder contains approximately 3,200mg — nearly 8x the daily safe limit.
-Avoid pure caffeine supplements.
-Energy drink overconsumption has caused cardiac events, particularly when combined with alcohol or in individuals with undiagnosed heart conditions.
+For a 70kg adult, the estimated lethal dose is around 10 grams (10,000mg) — roughly 75–100 cups of coffee consumed in a very short period.
+Through normal beverages, reaching that level is essentially impossible.
+What is a real risk: pure caffeine powder and highly concentrated supplements, where one teaspoon contains approximately 3,200mg — nearly 8x the daily safe limit.
+Energy drinks are a more realistic concern when combined with alcohol or in people with undiagnosed heart conditions.
+Stick to beverages, read labels on pre-workout, and don't stack multiple stimulant sources without accounting for the total.

-At moderate doses (up to 400mg/day), caffeine does not cause net dehydration for regular consumers.
-The mild diuretic effect is more than offset by the fluid consumed in the beverage.
-The dehydration myth likely originated from studies using high doses in caffeine-naive individuals.
-Regular coffee and tea drinkers contribute meaningfully to daily fluid intake.
-However, very high doses (800mg+) do have a meaningful diuretic effect, particularly in those who are not regular consumers.
+At moderate amounts (up to 400mg/day), not meaningfully — at least for regular consumers.
+The mild diuretic effect is more than offset by the fluid you're consuming in the beverage itself.
+The dehydration reputation mostly comes from studies using high doses in people who don't normally drink caffeine.
+If you drink coffee or tea regularly, it contributes to your daily fluid intake, not against it.
+Very high doses (800mg+) do have a meaningful diuretic effect, particularly if you're not a regular consumer.

-Partially.
-You can build tolerance to some alertness effects of caffeine, but the sleep-disrupting effects are more persistent.
-Research shows that regular coffee drinkers still experience measurable sleep disruption from caffeine even after years of use — their subjective perception of the disruption decreases, but objective sleep quality measurements continue to show impairment.
-Tolerance does not fully protect sleep quality.
+Partially — but it doesn't protect you as much as you'd think.
+You can build tolerance to caffeine's alertness effects fairly quickly, but the sleep-disrupting effects are more persistent.
+Research using objective sleep monitoring (not just self-reports) shows that regular coffee drinkers still experience measurable disruption from caffeine, even after years of use.
+Your perception of the disruption decreases, but actual sleep quality stays impaired.
+Tolerance is not a free pass to drink coffee at 10pm.

-Yes, significantly.
-Caffeine activates the sympathetic nervous system, triggering the same physiological response as mild anxiety: increased heart rate, elevated cortisol, faster breathing, and heightened arousal.
-For individuals with anxiety disorders, caffeine commonly worsens symptoms and can trigger panic attacks.
-Even in people without anxiety disorders, high doses (400mg+) reliably produce anxiety-like symptoms.
-If you experience anxiety, reducing or eliminating caffeine is often one of the most impactful lifestyle interventions — many people are unaware how much caffeine contributes to their baseline anxiety level.
+Yes, and more than most people realize.
+Caffeine activates your sympathetic nervous system — increased heart rate, elevated cortisol, faster breathing, heightened alertness — which is the same physiological state as mild anxiety.
+For people with anxiety disorders, caffeine commonly makes symptoms significantly worse and can trigger panic attacks.
+Even without an anxiety disorder, doses above 400mg reliably produce anxiety-like symptoms.
+If you're dealing with anxiety and haven't tried cutting caffeine, it's one of the highest-impact lifestyle changes you can make.
+A lot of people are surprised by how much of their baseline anxiety was caffeine-driven.

 Related Calculators